 What the Law Actually Says

-Section 23 of Act No. 253/2008 Coll. imposes an obligation on the obliged entity to ensure the training of all employees who may come into contact with suspicious transactions – before they even start working in the respective position.
+Section 23 of Act No. 253/2008 Coll. imposes an obligation on the obliged entity to ensure the training of all employees and persons who participate in its business activities other than in an employment relationship (e.g. cooperating persons based on a contract under the Civil Code, self-employed persons), who may encounter suspicious transactions – even before starting work or similar activities for the obliged entity.

-It is not enough to train employees retroactively.
+It is not enough to train employees and persons in a comparable position retroactively.
 The law requires the training to take place before independent professional activities begin.

 Section 48(6) details this rule: the worker must not independently perform client identification and verification before completing the training.
-If the obliged entity does not comply and allows an untrained employee to perform KYC, it risks administrative action and multi-million CZK fines.
+If the obliged entity does not comply and allows an untrained employee or person in a comparable position to perform KYC, it risks administrative action and multi-million CZK fines.

 Why Companies Overlook This